grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

-the subchannels in the channel so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and set in the ClusterImpl LB policy helper, which then set this provider object as an address attribute of the subchannels created by this helper.
+the subchannels in the channel so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and set in the ClusterImpl LB policy helper, which then set this provider object as an address attribute of all the subchannels created by this helper.
+For setting the SNI to the hostname, a separate instance of the provider needs to be created for each subchannel, augmented with the hostname to use for the subchannel.
+So the creation of this provider will have to move from the LB policy's accepting addresses to the LB policy helper creating subchannel when invoed by the child LB policy.
+The `UpstreamTlsContext.SNI` if any, is either already avaiiable to the provider via the TlsContext, or if it doesn't hold the whole object in a langguage implementation, it will need to have an additional field to hold the SNI to use for all the endpoints in the cluster.

 1.